 Equalize using linear equalizer that updates weights with LMS algorithm

-LMS algorithm to equalize a linearly modulated baseband signal through
+algorithm to equalize a linearly modulated baseband signal

-a dispersive channel.
-During the simulation, the block uses the LMS
+through a dispersive channel.
+During the simulation, the block

-When you set the Number of samples per symbol parameter
+equalizer.
+When you set the Number of samples per

 Set the Reference tap parameter so it is greater than zero and less than the value for the Number of taps parameter.

 Equalized port outputs the result

 You can configure the block to have one or more of these extra ports:

 Mode input, as described